 Questions & Activities

-Pollock, Frankenthaler, Kline, and de Kooning are all known for their use of expressive lines.
+Jackson Pollock, Helen Frankenthaler, Franz Kline, and Willem de Kooning are all known for their use of expressive lines.
 Look at their paintings and write a list of adjectives to describe the different lines you see.
 Draw lines that correspond with the words.
 Pair up with a partner and compare each person’s line dictionary.
 Do you agree on which words describe each line?

 Make a Collage

 Franz Kline and Jackson Pollock sometimes incorporated unusual elements into their paintings.
 Kline collaged telephone book pages to make Untitled II, and Pollock embedded nails, coins, buttons, and even cigarettes in Full Fathom Five.
 Create your own collage that features a person and reveals something about his or her emotion or state of mind.
 Start with images cut out of magazines and newspapers.
 Think about subject matter, style, and composition, and then come up with a title for your work.

 Working with a partner, discuss the tension between chaos and control in Abstract Expressionism.
 Each person should choose a statement below and defend it in a debate.
 In developing your argument, consider artists’ materials and process.